robertraviv/Instagram-Automation/README.md

 The main object is to imitate a real user browsing & use, which randomly performs each task.

-_Each post is created by blending two random images from Pixabay site, from latest random results, from a random keyword search (from a list), and adding a quote to it._
+_Each post is created by blending two random images from Pixabay keyword search results (picked random from a list), and adding a text (quote) to the blended image result._

 _Each text quote is created by a random chosen font, with a random chosen size and a random chosen color._